-At OptiBac Probiotics we specialise entirely in probiotics, and in particular we use specific probiotic strains to target different health conditions.
-Recognising that different types of probiotics can have different beneficial effects on the body (and that growing research continues to demonstrate this), we aim to offer each of our customers a specific probiotic supplement to support their individual health needs.
-When it comes to probiotics, it is not a question of 'one-size-fits-all'!
+At OptiBac we specialise entirely in live cultures, and in particular we use different strains for different groups of people and for different reasons.
+We aim to offer each of our customers a specific supplement to suit their individual needs.
+When it comes to live cultures, it is not a question of 'one-size-fits-all'!

 The term ‘strain’ refers to a biological variety within a species; a species in turn, exists within a genus.
-For example in our product 'One week flat', the name Lactobacillus acidophilus Rosell-52 tells you the name of the genus (Lactobacillus), the species (acidophilus), and the strain (Rosell-52).
-Different probiotic manufacturers use different strains, although these may be of the same species and genera; meaning that one acidophilus supplement is not equal to another acidophilus supplement.
-It is hence best to choose a probiotic supplement that uses robust, well researched strains.
+For example, the name Lactobacillus acidophilus Rosell-52 tells you the name of the genus (Lactobacillus), the species (acidophilus), and the strain (Rosell-52).
+Different manufacturers use different strains, although these may be of the same species and genera; meaning that one acidophilus supplement is not equal to another acidophilus supplement.
+It is hence best to choose a live culture supplement that uses robust, well-researched strains.

-Many of our probiotic strain names include 'Rosell' as they originated from, and have been rigorously tested by, the leading probiotic firm, Institut Rosell.
-The example above, L. acidophilus NCFM®, is thought to be one of the most researched probiotic strains in the world.
-Find out more about Lactobacillus acidophilus NCFM®.
+Many of our strain names include 'Rosell' as they originated from, and have been rigorously tested by, the leading firm in the field, Institut Rosell.

 Viable, effective strains

-As well as selecting the optimum probiotic strains to target your personal health needs, it is important to consider the viability and efficacy of the probiotic strains themselves.
-In order to be an effective probiotic, the strains must be alive at the time of consumption, and must survive the stomach acidity and bile salts in order to reach the intestines.
-It is furthermore important that the probiotic strains are capable of adhering to the gut wall lining, so that they can in turn multiply and colonise the gut with good bacteria.
-The OptiBac Probiotics strains undergo numerous in-vitro tests documenting their viability at room temperature, their ability to survive the acidic stomach environment and bile salts, and their adhesion capabilities inside the gut.
+As well as selecting the optimum live cultures, it is important to consider the viability and efficacy of the strains themselves.
+The strains must be alive at the time of consumption, and must survive the stomach acidity in order to reach the intestines.
+The OptiBac live cultures strains undergo numerous in-vitro (see Probiotics Learning Lab) tests documenting their viability at room temperature, and to survive the acidic stomach environment and bile salts.

-Lactobacillus acidophilus NCFM® can be found in our 'For every day EXTRA Strength' and 'For every day MAX' supplements.
-This particular strain is the most well-researched L. acidophilus in the world, with over 45 clinical trials covering a number of different health conditions, such as IBS and immune function support.
+Lactobacillus acidophilus NCFM® is the most well-researched L. acidophilus strain in the world, with over 45 clinical trials.
 NCFM stands for the 'North Carolina Food Microbiology' research laboratory, where it was first identified in the 1970s.
 Find Lactobacillus acidophilus NCFM® in 'For every day EXTRA Strength'.

-Lactobacillus reuteri RC-14® & Lactobacillus rhamnosus GR-1® is a very unique combination of strains, in our 'For women' supplement, that have been found to support health in women with intimate health conditions such as thrush, cystitis, and bacterial vaginosis (BV).
+Lactobacillus reuteri RC-14® & Lactobacillus rhamnosus GR-1® is a very unique combination of strains, that has been clinically proven to reach the intimate area alive.
 This combination of strains (the two have mostly been trialled as a pair) has over 30 years of clinical research, in more than 26 clinical trials including over 2,500 women.
 Find Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1® in 'For women'.